 We have lots of systems that our children and parents use in school and from home to enrich their learning.
 We publish live data from many of these systems, broken down by class and year group, in nice graph form over on our Open Data page.
 See the data here.

-A new venture for 2017 sees our children producing content for HPStv, our school Youtube TV channel.
+A new venture sees our children producing content for HPStv, our school Youtube TV channel.
 Crewed, edited, starring and produced by our children.

 What’s coming next